buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 ## Avoid using ULA addresses in the global DNS

-Section 4.3 of RFC 4193 states that "AAAA and PTR records for locally assigned local IPv6 addresses are not recommended to be installed in the global DNS."
+Section 4.3 of RFC  states that "AAAA and PTR records for locally assigned local IPv6 addresses are not recommended to be installed in the global DNS."

 This is particularly important given the general method presented in this document elevates the priority for ULAs above IPv4.
-However, where support for insertion of "known-local" prefixes is implemented, such "rogue" ULAs in the global DNS are no longer a concern for address selection as they would have the lowest precedence.
+However, where support for insertion of known-local prefixes is implemented, such "rogue" ULAs in the global DNS are no longer a concern for address selection as they would have the lowest precedence.

 # The practicalities of implementing address selection support